What is "Balancing"?

 Stage 1: Assessment of New Players and Goaltenders

-All goaltenders and any new player to Thunderbirds registered for the recreational division will be asked to sign up for an assessment skate in order to allow the divisional head coaches to gain a familiarity with them prior to their initial placement.
+Any new player to Thunderbirds registered for the recreational division will be asked to join an assessment skate in order to allow the divisional head coaches to gain a familiarity with them prior to their initial placement.
 This assessment will occur during the first week of September and information on the session will be sent directly to those new players.
 Note: any new players participating in the rep tryouts will be assessed there and the information gathered through that process will be utilized for any players assigned to the recreational division.

 Stage 2: Initial Placement

-The head coaches and division ambassadors from each division will meet along with Thunderbird Staff under the leadership of Mike Todd (Director of Player and Coach Development - Recreational) to draft the players into initial balancing groups.
-Note that the head coaches are not assigned to any one group at this point and will work collaboratively to focus on the overall balance of each division.
+Based upon the ratings submitted by the coaching staffs from the previous season along with the new player assessments, initial balanced groups will be formed under the leadership of Mike Todd (Director of Player and Coach Development - Recreational).
+Note that the head coaches are not part of assigning players nor are they assigned to a specific "team" at this point and will work collaboratively to focus on the overall balance of each division.
 This is called a double blind draft as the coaches are not selecting their team but rather will assist in the creation of all teams without knowing which one will end up being under their leadership until the final stage.
-Players are drafted based on their rating from the previous season and/or from the player evaluation.
-The coaches do not have control over which team they will ultimately get so it is in their best interest to make sure the teams are balanced.
+The coaches do not have control over which team they will ultimately get (random draw from a hat) so it is in their best interest to make sure the teams are balanced.
 Each group will include a mix of first and second year players, forwards and defense, and a range of experience and skills as well as being aware of parent volunteer roles such as Team Manager and HCSP personnel being spread across the teams.
 Note that these groups are not final teams and movement will occur.
-Goaltenders will be assigned out on a rotational basis over Stages 3 and 4 before being assigned to a specific group starting in Stage 5.
+Goaltenders will be assigned out on a rotational basis initially.

 Stage 3: Scrimmage Round #1

-At the conclusion of all scrimmages, the head coaches and Division Ambassadors (newly created role - formerly Division Manager) will meet for a short time to review the balance of the initial groups and make changes as required.
-New rosters and the schedule for the next weekend will be posted on the website as soon as possible, but not later than end of business day Tuesday, September 11.
+At the conclusion of all scrimmages, the head coaches and Division Ambassadors will meet for a short time to review the balance of the initial groups and make changes as required.
+New rosters and the schedule for the next weekend will be posted on the website as soon as possible.

 Stage 4: Scrimmage Round #2